 You’ll cross loads of bridges, I think our son counted 11.
 Stop and enjoy the big rocks on the foreshore and don’t forget to bring your camera.
 Once you come back onto land from the foreshore, you’ll notice the environment starts to change as you enter the Awaba Bay Wetlands.

 Awaba Bay Wetlands

 Look out for the Green Waterhole Footbridge.
 Around this area, away from the lake (before you cross the bridge), you’ll find a semi-circle bench and information signs at the edge of the wetlands.
 It’s the perfect spot to sit and listen to the frolicking frog.
 There are many different species of frogs here.
 Each frog species makes its own sound but you’ll mostly hear the male frogs calling to attract a mate.

 Over 17 species of birds have been recorded in this area, including the White-breasted Sea Eagle.
 We often see one from the boat perched high on the cliff.
 Get the kids to keep their eye out for one and see if they can spot it carrying any fish.

 Hepplewhite’s family shack

-If you continue over the bridge you’ll come across a historic shack still leased by the Hepplewhite family.
-Show respect and quietly pass by, however, if you do see a family member out fishing, as we did, stop and say hello.
-We had a lovely conversation with a family member, he showed the kids a whiting he’d just caught and shared some history of his childhood and a tale about Jo the fisherman who once lived down by the picnic table.
+If you continue over the bridge you would have come across an historic shack that was leased by the Hepplewhite family.
+Unfortunately, the 100 year lease wasn’t renewed and the building was knocked down in 2022.
+We were lucky enough to have a lovely conversation with a family member when we visited.
+He showed the kids a whiting he’d just caught and shared some history of his childhood and a tale about Jo the fisherman who once lived down by the picnic table.